CreativeSelf0/Intersting-Ideas/README.md

 # This a simple project

-Idea is to understand some ideas related to mathematics or computer science.
+Messing with NN mostly

 1- Neural Networks
+   1) Build a simple linear seprator
-   1) Build A neural network on FashioMNIST
+   2) Build A neural network on FashioMNIST